janoelze/docker-brainrot/README.md

 docker-brainrot
 ===============

-as part of my – our! – ongoing effort to avoid learning any actual Docker deployment workflows and to accelerate coding workflows to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.
+as part of my ongoing effort to avoid learning any actual Docker deployment workflows and to accelerate coding workflows to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.

 * Allows one-command deploys of Dockerfiles to remote hosts.
 * Collects files referenced via COPY and ADD commands in the Dockerfile and uploads them to the remote host.